 - a.
 SRPW categories include recreation, state park, and critical habitat (rare and endangered species). - b.
 Wallum Lake is used as a public water supply at Zambarano Memorial Hospital (southeast corner of the Lake).
 Clear River flows out of Wallum Lake through Pascoag, Harrisville, and Oakland before merging with Chepachet River. - c.
-Protection measures implemented include the following: proper street sweeping and catch basin cleaning to reduce sedimentation discharges tributary to the water body, ongoing construction inspections for any construction related activities in the vicinity of the water body that are a high risk for erosion and sediment

-POLLUTION PREVENTION AND GOOD HOUSEKEEPING IN MUNICIPAL OPERATIONS cont'd runoff, enforcement of local wetland regulations and the Rhode Island Freshwater Wetlands Act for wetlands in the vicinity of the water body.
+Protection measures implemented include the following: proper street sweeping and catch basin cleaning to reduce sedimentation discharges tributary to the water body, ongoing construction inspections for any construction related activities in the vicinity of the water body that are a high risk for erosion and sediment runoff, enforcement of local wetland regulations and the Rhode Island Freshwater Wetlands Act for wetlands in the vicinity of the water body.
 In addition, consideration is given to reduced sanding/salting operations near this public water supply source.
 A combination of these protection efforts assist in the mitigation of stormwater pollution to the water body.
 Protection measures are ongoing.